Metaethics

 Submitted essays must present original research in metaethics.
 Essays should be between 7,500 and 10,000 words, inclusive of notes and references.
 Since winning essays will appear in Oxford Studies in Metaethics, submissions must not be under review elsewhere.
 Refereeing will be blind; authors should omit all remarks and references that might disclose their identities.

-When the prize cycle is active (next in 2025), please submit papers and address all inquiries via email to prize administrator Russ Shafer-Landau at RussShaferLandau@gmail.com.
+Please submit papers and address all inquiries via email to prize administrator Russ Shafer-Landau at RussShaferLandau@gmail.com.
 When submitting your paper, please include its title in the subject line.
 Receipt of submissions will be promptly acknowledged.
 The winner will be determined by members of the Editorial Board of Oxford Studies in Metaethics.
 Participants in the Sanders prize competition are encouraged to also submit a 3-page anonymized abstract of their paper for consideration at MadMeta, whose review panel assesses only abstracts, not whole papers.

 Prize Winners